suleymanarslan/notebook/quotes/rumi.md

 # Jalāl ad-Dīn Muhammad Rūmī

+> This being human is a guest house.
+Every morning a new arrival.
+A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor.
+Welcome and entertain them all!
+Even if they’re a crowd of sorrows, who violently sweep your house empty of its furniture, still, treat each guest honorably.
+He may be clearing you out for some new delight.
+The dark thought, the shame, the malice, meet them at the door laughing, and invite them in.
+Be grateful for whoever comes, because each has been sent as a guide from beyond.

+> This is how a human being can change: span there’s a worm addicted to eating grape leaves.
+Suddenly, he wakes up, Call it grace, whatever, something wakes him, and he’s no longer a worm.
+He’s the entire vineyard, and the orchard too, the fruit, the trunks, a growing wisdom and joy that doesn’t need to devour.

 On difficulty;

 > As you start to walk out on the way, the way appears.